vladimir-laz/eco2ai_prototype/README.md

 # SberEmisisonTracker

 ##  Installation
-As this project is intensively updating, in order to utilize SberEmisisonTrack correctly it is recommended to run
+As this project is still under development, in order to utilize SberEmisisonTrack correctly please run
 ```bash
 pip uninstall SberEmissionTrack -y
 ```
 before the installation

-Then, all you need to install the package is to run this command in your terminal:
+Next step to install the package is to run the following command in your terminal:
 ```bash
 pip install git+git://github.com/vladimir-laz/AIRIEmisisonTracker.git
 ```